Summer Skin Care – Protect Your Skin from Sun Damage

 While some makeup, such as darker or heavier foundation, may provide some protection, it is not enough to prevent sun damage or skin cancer.
 It is best to use sunscreen in conjunction with makeup or use a medical grade skin care product with SPF, such as SkinMedica Essential Defense Mineral Shield Broad Spectrum Sunscreen.
 It has a 35 SPF and is formulated to work well with the other products in the SkinMedica line.

 Even with the most vigilant summer skin care routine, you may still experience some superficial sun damage.
 While not life threatening like skin cancer, they can still be a cause for concern.
 There are a variety of aesthetic treatments that can minimize these issues.
 In addition to using medical grade skin care, PicoSure Laser skin rejuvenation treatment can break up dark pigmentation caused by the sun and reduce or even eliminate dark spots.

 Summer Skin Care and More at Vive

-At Vive Medical Weight Loss and Aesthetics, we offer treatments and products to help your combat sun damage.
+At Vive Aesthetics and Wellness, we offer treatments and products to help your combat sun damage.
 In addition to SkinMedica, we also offer Obagi medical grade skin care products, some of which have an SPF of 50.
 Our services also include a variety of other skincare treatments to minimize the signs of premature aging from sun exposure.
 Schedule a consultation to get your summer skin care on track and keep it there all year long.